getsentry/sentry-native/README.md

 SENTRY_DSN=https://XXXXX@sentry.io/YYYYY ./bin/Release/sentry_example_crashpad
 ```

 The command will result into a segmentation fault, and a new event will be sent to Sentry.
-If [debug symbols are present](https://docs.sentry.io/cli/dif/) in Sentry, the event will also be properly symbolicated.
+If [debug symbols are present](https://docs.sentry.io/cli/dif/) in Sentry (dSYM or PDB files, they are generated automatically in the output directory), the event will also be properly symbolicated.

 ## Development: Generating Build Files